Emmanuelraj/System-design-projects-assignments/week-15-server-configuration-onprem/configg.md

 ---

-If you want, I can also generate:
+If you want, I can also add:

-✅ a sample `.env.example`
+✅ `.env.example`
-✅ a section explaining **how to reverse proxy port 3000 with IIS**
-✅ a version for PM2 ecosystem file

-Just tell me!
 ```